jebyrnes/velResponse/README.md

 velLoad.R: loads data, assuming that one has downloaded the supplementary excel file from [the original paper](http://dx.doi.org/10.1073/pnas.1312779110)

+velLeafletMap.R: Uses the leaflet library from Rstudio to make an interactive map of sites with information about effects.

 velModel.R: fits mixed models from the Vellend et al. 2013 paper using lme4 and our re-analysis using effect without duration as a response and log(Duration) as a predictor